 The site is proposed to be developed as a light industrial site with parking, landscape and other features and amenities appropriate to the development.
-The proposed medical marijuana cultivation facility is physically organized to provide adequate parking, loading and pedestrian circulation for the proposed use.
-Consequently, the site is physically suitable for the type and intensity of the proposed dispensary.
+The proposed medical marijuana cultivation and laboratory facilities are physically organized to provide adequate parking, loading and pedestrian circulation for the proposed use with the recommended Conditions of Approval.
+Consequently, the site is physically suitable for the type and intensity of the proposed facilities.
 Staff recommends this finding.